whiskyechobravo/kerkoapp/README.md

 The main features added by KerkoApp are:

-* Configuration settings are read from environment variables or a `.env` file, thus adhering to the [Twelve-factor App](https://12factor.net/config) methodology.
+* Kerko configuration settings are read from environment variables or a `.env` file, adhering to the [Twelve-factor App](https://12factor.net/config) methodology.
+* Extra environment variables provide quick shortcuts for:
+    * defining facets based on Zotero collections;
+    * filtering tags and notes (regular expressions for blacklisting and/or whitelisting);
+    * excluding fields, facets, sort options or search scopes from Kerko's defaults.
 * Templates for common HTTP errors.